VirtusLab/akka-serialization-helper/README.md

 trait MySer
 ```

-Also, we need to define a serializer for the Akka in the Scala configuration file:
+Also, a serializer needs to be defined for the Akka in the Scala configuration file:

 ```scala
 akka.actor {